ivanhofer/typesafe-i18n/README.md

 #### i18n

+> use case: for APIs or backend-applications that need to handle multiple locales

 Wrap all your locales with `i18n`.
 To initialize it, you need to pass a callback to get the `translations`-object for a given locale and a callback to initialize the `formatters` you want to use (optional).\
 You will get an object back that can be used to access all your locales and apply your translations.